hirefrank/www/content/videos/bey-toe-ven.md

 ---
-title: "Rollover and listen to a little of this"
+title: 'Rollover and listen to a little of this'
 date: 2017-03-22T08:22:21-05:00
-artist: "Check Berry"
+artist: 'Check Berry'
-video: "Roll Over Beethoven"
+video: 'Roll Over Beethoven'
 youtube_id: hwpxWwUQ9Yk
 start: 550
+description:
-description: "Chuck Berry's live performance for the TV show Face au Public on February 6, 1965 in Belgium."
+  "Chuck Berry's live performance for the TV show Face au Public on February 6, 1965 in Belgium."
 ---

 Chuck Berry's live performance for the TV show Face au Public on February 6, 1965 in Belgium.
 Full setlist below.

 1. Maybellene
 2. The Things I Used To Do